Finding a fit as a salon owner

 "It just shows them that we're getting this love from this client—someone took the time to write about you, and you made an impact on their day," Pal said.
 "So, I feel like it's more important for my culture in a way than getting clients."

 And, Pal’s strategy is working.
-Each Whip Salon location maintains a Net Promoter Score in the mid- to high-nineties, Each review is a new opportunity to engage with a current customer or acquire a new one, helping Whip engage and retain customers—automatically.
+Each Whip Salon location maintains a Net Promoter Score in the mid- to high-nineties, and every review is a new opportunity to engage with a current customer or acquire a new one, helping Whip engage and retain customers—automatically.

 “I watch it like a hawk because, if there's a trend, it helps us keep on top of our game.”